-- They are on the same floor or on adjacent floors with interior access stairs
+- They are on the same floor or, adjacent floors with interior access stairs

-- They occupy no more than two stories and have an equal or less number of rooms
+- They occupy no more than two stories and have an equal or less numb of rooms

-- The second kitchen is removed and all plumbing is capped
+- The second kitchen removed, and all plumbing capped

 A few approval forms are necessary, such as a Plan/Work Approval Application (PW1), Cost Affidavit (P3), and a Technical Report (TP1).
-You’ll also need to provide a lot diagram and a few other pieces of information, and you’ll be on your way.
+You’ll also need to provide a lot of diagrams and a few other pieces of information, and you’ll be on your way.